-10 Growth Marketing Metrics Every Founder Needs To Know
+10 Growth Marketing Metrics Every Marketer Needs To Know [Updated]

 What are growth metrics?

-Growth metrics are the different variables that can impact your company’s bottom line.
-They vary from industry to industry, but they often are looking at ad channel metrics, on-site metrics, and post-purchase metrics.
+Growth metrics encompass the various factors that can impact your company’s bottom line.
+They may vary depending on your specific industry, but they often revolve around metrics related to advertising channels, on-site performance, and post-purchase analysis.

 - Site traffic volume